TEN-framework/ten_framework/docs/ten_framework/ten_manager/check_graph.md

 - The `app` field must be equal to the `_ten::uri` of the TEN app.
 - Either all nodes should have 'app' declared, or none should.
 - The `app` field can not be `localhost`.
+- The `app` field can not be an empty string.

 - **Example (some of the nodes specified the `app` field)**: